The Asterinas Book

 Four Requirements Satisfied

-The Framework's efficiency is measurable through the performance metrics of its APIs and the system calls of Asterinas Kernel.
+The OSTD's efficiency is measurable through the performance metrics of its APIs and the system calls of Asterinas Kernel.
 No intrinsic limitations have been identified within Rust or the framekernel architecture that could hinder kernel performance.

 Soundness, unlike the other three requirements, is not as easily quantified or proved.
 While formal verification stands as the gold standard, it requires considerable resources and time and is not an immediate priority.
 As a more pragmatic approach, we will explain why the high-level design is sound in the soundness analysis and rely on the many eyes of the community to catch any potential flaws in the implementation.